Ksa1m/Dank-Memer-Grinder/README.md

-# Dank Memer Self Bot
+# Dank Memer Grinder
-A bot for getting money automatically in DankMemer Discord Bot
+A bot for getting money automatically in Dank Memer Discord Bot

 ## What's new

 - **8 March 2025**
+  - Added Automatically closing/opening discord window.
+Now you don't have to always keep discord opened
   - Added automatically buying hunting rifle when it gets broken
   - Added Automatic tips disabler
   - Fixed text on start button not changing